 Perhaps you find yourself with some time on your hands.
 Perhaps the thought of having your code used by thousands of people around the planet is your thing.
 Want not!
 Join our development community now by forking us on Github and discussing your project on our development mailing list.

-Xelerance is always ready to lend a hand through courses, customization, and support contracts, for any IPsec product.
+Xelerance is always ready to lend a hand through courses, customization, and support contracts.